 - Art directed and managed mission-driven service projects: Catholic Charities direct mail appeals, admissions recruitment assets, and advertising assets for the Art and Theater Programs.
 Impact: Work was well received and students were exposed to collaborative, professional experiences.

-- Upgraded curriculum to include design thinking, data visualization, and user experience.
+- Revamped curriculum to include code as a medium, generative animation, design thinking, data visualization, and user experience.
 Begins academic year 2018-2019.

 - Designed and created new curricula adopting open-source software libraries for graphic and interactive experiences.
 Impact: students are better prepared to meet the job requirements of local businesses or to continue to graduate school.